-We continue to maintain our current programs and make thoughtful yet conservative decisions concerning our ongoing expenditures so that when/if the economic slowdown begins we can meet our financial obligations and maintain our long-term fiscal health.
-All eyes will be on the November election to see if a measure to replace Proposition 30 arrives.
-The challenge facing the District through the next few years is to plan carefully and maintain sound operations in the face of the cyclical instability of California's economy.
+We continue to maintain our current programs and make thoughtful and strategic decisions concerning our ongoing expenditures so that when/if the economic slowdown begins we can meet our financial obligations and maintain our long-term fiscal health.
+The continuing challenge is to plan carefully and maintain sound operations in the face of the cyclical instability of California's economy as well as the increased cost of pensions being passed down to districts.